 - Psycho-Educational Assessment services are available from contracted and divisional psychologists.
 Referral access is through the Inclusive Education Coordinator at the school who has the necessary referral forms.
 Final approval for referrals for psycho-educational assessment is the responsibility of the Assistant Superintendent of Learning.

-- Some students are eligible to access services from the multi-disciplinary team available through Northern Lights Regional Collaborative Service Delivery.
-This team provides coordinated assessment and consultation services in the following disciplines: psychology, speech and language therapy, occupational therapy, physical therapy, educational programming, as well as services for the deaf/hard of hearing and the blind/visually impaired.
+- Some students are eligible to access services from the multi-disciplinary team.
+This team provides coordinated assessment and consultation services in the following disciplines: psychology, speech and language therapy, physical therapy, educational programming, as well as services for the deaf/hard of hearing and the blind/visually impaired.
 Referral access is through the Inclusive Education Coordinator at the school who has the necessary referral forms.

 - There is no school cost for the above-mentioned services.